core-wg/coral/draft-ietf-core-coral.md

   {:compact}

-\[\[NOTE TO RFC EDITOR: Please replace all occurrences of TBD3 and TBD4 in this document with the code points assigned by IANA.]]
+\[\[NOTE TO RFC EDITOR: Please replace all occurrences of TBD3 in this document with the code points assigned by IANA.]]

-\[\[NOTE TO IMPLEMENTERS: Experimental implementations may use content format ID 65087 for `application/coral+cbor` and content format ID 65343 for `text/coral` until IANA has assigned code points.]]
+\[\[NOTE TO IMPLEMENTERS: Experimental implementations may use content format ID 65087 for `application/coral+cbor` until IANA has assigned code points.]]

-## CBOR Tag

-This document registers a CBOR tag for dictionary references according to the procedures of {{RFC8949}}.

-* Tag:
-  : TBD6

-  Data Item:
-  : unsigned integer

-  Semantics:
-  : Dictionary reference

-  Reference:
-  : [I-D.ietf-core-coral]
-  {:compact}

-\[\[NOTE TO RFC EDITOR: Please replace all occurrences of TBD6 in this document with the code point assigned by IANA.]]

 --- back